Last Updated on January 23, 2023 by The Filtery

 Yes, WD-40 can potentially cause nasal and respiratory irritation and central nervous system effects such as headache, dizziness, and nausea—especially when inhaled at higher concentrations.
 You should always use WD-40 in moderation and in a well-ventilated area.

 Is WD-40 Flammable?

 Yes, it’s an extremely flammable aerosol.

 You may be familiar with Teflon.
 Most know of it because of non-stick pans, but the same chemicals (mainly polytetrafluoroethylene, or PTFE) are also used to make waterproof products, sprays, and coatings.

 Although they can have similar purposes, the makeup of the original WD-40 and Teflon sprays are different.
 Petroleum is the base of original WD-40, whereas PTFE is the base of Teflon sprays.
 WD-40 (the company) does, however, have their own version of PTFE spray: WD-40 Specialist Dry Lube.

 We recommend staying away from all PTFE products, as they are linked to a variety of serious health effects such as kidney cancer, testicular cancer, ulcerative colitis, thyroid disease, hypercholesterolemia (high cholesterol), and pregnancy-induced hypertension.
-If you’re interested in learning more about this, check out the documentary called The Devil We Know (available on Netflix) and the movie titled Dark Waters.
+If you’re interested in learning more about this, check out the documentary called The Devil We Know and the movie titled Dark Waters.
 These two films chronicle the shameful actions by DuPont (Teflon’s manufacturer) to cover up the negative health effects caused by their products, even after they knew about it.